 The decision is an unfortunate one for Rag’n’Bone Man, Edith Bowman and Aston Merrygold, all of whom filmed the episode in good faith with no knowledge of what was to come.
 Their time in the Bake Off tent now may never be seen — at least for the foreseeable future.
 Channel 4 has given no indication of whether the footage could be aired at a later date.

 It’s a stark reminder of how quickly things can unravel in the television industry when allegations of this nature surface — and of how innocent bystanders can find themselves caught up in a story that has nothing to do with them.
+The impact extends beyond the accused to affect colleagues, charities, and broadcasting schedules in ways that were not anticipated when filming took place.